ci1xgk/Fellowship_Webpage/metrics.md

 A simple Python script, named `metrics.py` is included in the post-processing directory, to compute these statistical metrics.
 The script uses GDAL package for reading the data.

 Two run the script, two ASCII rastar files with the same resolution and extent, one for Benchmark and the other for the modeled data.
-Inside the script at lines 138~140, the name of these files must be entered as:
+Inside the script at lines 138~140, the name of these files, here for example `model.wd` and `benchmark.wd` must be entered as:

 ````
 model_fn = "model.wd"